trallard/WebData_Python/README.md

 ## About the course
 This course will show how one can treat the Internet as a source of data.

-We will be working with HTML, XML, and JSON data formats in Python.
 What will be covered?
-- Scrape, parse and read web data
+- Use Python to scrape, parse and read web data
+- Understanding Application Programming Interfaces (APIs) and use them to collect data
 - How to query APIs using the appropriate requests (case studies: GitHub, Twitter)
+- Commonly returned data formats: HTML, JSON, XML
+- Programatic web data collection and streams
+- Regular expressions 📃

 ## Pre requisites
-For you to be able to
+For you to be able to follow along the course you need to have a basic understanding of:
+- Functions
+- Loops
+- Nested data structures
+- Variables

 ## Requirements